Intracytoplasmic sperm injection: Sperm selection

 Before performing ICSI, sperm in vitro selection and capacitation has to be done.
 Apart from the most common techniques of in vitro sperm capacitation (swim-up, density gradients, filtration and simple wash), some new techniques are useful and have advantages over older methods.

-One of these new techniques is the use of microfluidic chips, like Zymot ICSI chip.
+One of these new techniques is the use of microfluidic chips, like Zymot ICSI chip invented by Prof. Utkan Demirci.

 This chip is a device that helps identify the highest quality spermatozoa for the ICSI technique.
 It reproduces the conditions of the vagina, resulting in a more natural spermatozoa selection.
 One of the main advantages of this method is spermatozoa quality, as the selected ones have better motility, morphology, little DNA fragmentation and less quantity of reactive oxygen species (ROS).

-The procedure is relatively simple and quick.
-It requires combining sorting solution, the semen sample, and light mineral oil in the inlet ports of the device, which are connected to the outlet ports by a microchannel.
-The spermatozoa will begin moving along the channel and those that reach the other side are the highest quality specimens.
-The incubation lasts for 30 minutes and the indicated temperature is 37 °C.

-It is especially indicated for patients with a high rate of DNA fragmentation.
-However, it should not be used in cases of severe oligozoospermia, since it may be difficult to recover the spermatozoa for performing ICSI.

-The chip has advantages over other methods: it is relatively simple, requires a short incubation time, and is one-use, which avoids the possibility of contamination from other samples.
-Compared to centrifugation methods, the chip eliminates the sperm-damaging procedures associated with swim-up and gradient centrifugation and allows a better monitoring of temperatures during the process.

 Another way to perform the selection is the MACS technique, which consists of tiny magnetic particles linked to an antibody (annexin V) which is able to identify more viable spermatozoa.
 When the semen sample is passed through a column with a magnetic field, apoptotic respermatozoa are retained in the column while the healthy ones are easily obtained at the bottom of it.

 PICSI is another method derived from this one, the only difference is the selection process of the spermatozoa.
 In this case, they are placed on a plate containing drops of a synthetic compound similar to hyaluronic acid.
 We will know which spermatozoa are mature because they will bind to the HA drops.
 This is because only mature sperm have a receptor for hyaluronic acid, which they need because this acid can be found surrounding the oocytes, and sperm need to be able to bind to this acid and digest it in order to fertilize the oocyte.
 After the mature spermatozoa have been selected, they can be used for the microinjection of oocytes.
 Sperms selected by hyaluronic acid has about no effect on whether a live birth results, but may reduce miscarriage.